 - DO NOT go out to buy more supplies.
 There may be a mad rush of people to the nearest store to buy supplies and fuel.
 Typically stores sell out extremely quickly, and it is very common for violence to occur as people fight over resources.
 You should already have your supplies to avoid this scenario.

 - Don’t forget about children, elderly and your pets.
 They may become fearful and panicked.
 Stow away some supplies and comfort items for them as well.
 For pets, have their food or treats as well as medication on hands.
 For children, don’t forget to have extra diapers, formula, or if they are older, their favorite food and toys.
 Finally, don’t forget about elderly neighbors or relatives.
 A simple phone call (if networks are not overloaded) or a visit to check on their welfare will be appreciated.

 Each civil unrest is different.
-Prepare a general plan and then adapt based on the specific situation.
-If you have any questions or would like more safety tips, contact me at email@example.com.
+Prepare a general plan on how to protect your assets and then adapt based on the specific situation.
+View our risk and safety management services for more information.
+If you have any questions or would like more safety tips, contact me at firstname.lastname@example.org.